thomergil/gopro-map-sync/README.md

 `gpxmapmovie` performs the following steps.

 1. Collect all GoPro .mp4 and/or .gpx files from the command line or from the `--files` argument (further explained below).
 1. If necessary, generate .gpx files from .mp4 files using `gopro2gpx`.
-1. Apply `gpxclean` to remove erroneous outlier points.
+1. Apply `gpxclean` to remove erroneous outlier points. `gpxmapmovie` will exit if more than one consecutive point is an outlier.
-1. Optionally post-process .gpx files using user-configurable pipes (see `--files` documentation); for example, `gpxdup` might be used here to pad the start
+1. Optionally post-process .gpx files using user-configurable pipes (see `--files` documentation); for example, `gpxdup` might be used here to pad the start of one or more .gpx files.
 1. Concatenate all .gpx files together into one.
 1. If `--reference` was used, run `gpxcomment` to annotate each GPX point with information from the reference GPX file (e.g., from a Garmin or Wahoo).
 This can be used by GPX Animator to generate meaningful information which is displayed in the comment block.
-1. Compute the length of the video to be generated and optionally divide that number by the `--divide` argument if you plan to accelerate the GoPro footage.
+1. Compute the length of the output video and optionally divide that number by the `--divide` argument if you plan to accelerate the GoPro footage.
 1. Invoke GPX Animator with the generated .gpx file as `--input` argument, the computed duration as `--total-duration` argument, all arguments from `--args` (if used) and all other unparsed arguments from the `gpxmapmovie`  command as command-line arguments.

 ##  The `gpxmapmovie` command line